boxalino/p13n-client-csharp/README.md

 Usage
 -----

-To use the Personalization client in your Ruby project, take the following steps:
+To use the Personalization client in your C# project, take the following steps:

-#1) Copy lib/ into your Ruby codebase
+#1) Copy lib/ into your C# codebase
-#2) require 'p13n_service'
+#2) using P13nService;